Published: Bunty Picture Story Library #292 (1987)

 Then, when May causes the girl to drop and damage a tool, Mrs Grimble threatens to beat the girl.
 Peg intervenes and a struggle ensues.
 Suddenly, the aide from Belagora appears, and tells Mrs Grimble that Peg just stopped her from striking Princess Vesna.
 Yes, the girl is none other than Princess Vesna!
 Princess Vesna found the odd letters and unscrambled the message.
 She came to the factory in order to go undercover and collect evidence on the working conditions.
 The aide orders the constables to arrest Mrs Grimble and May Blossom.
 Princess Vesna takes the girls to more wholesome jobs in Belagora where they can fulfil the career choices they expressed earlier.
 Peg herself becomes Princess Vesna’s lady-in-waiting.

 Perhaps the danger of the poison itself is the reason the teaset slavery is less sadistic and over the top than in other “slave stories” (stories where a girl or girls are slaves of a racket, prison or unpleasant business/institution).
 Sure, the working conditions are dangerous, gruelling, unhealthy and cruel.
 Yet we don’t see outright torture being inflicted on the girls or tortures being piled on one after the other on the protagonist, as has often been the case in so many other “slave stories”.
 Nor do they appear to be actual prisoners who are constantly finding a way to escape the factory, as they often are in similar stories.
-Mrs Grimble seems to beat her slaves far less often than a lot of her counterparts in other stories, though she is capable of it when she gets angry enough.
 We never find out what the penalty is for not meeting the quota of 2000 pieces a day either, so it is a bit hard to gauge just how far the cruelty goes there.

 The relationship between Peg and Mrs Grimble never has the acrimony that most protagonists have towards the main slaver in “slave stories”.
 Usually the main villain develops a particular hatred towards the protagonist because she is a rebel who refuses to break and is determined to bring the slaver down.
 This is what drives the story until the protagonist finds a way to escape the slavery and raise help.
 However, although Peg does rebel (mainly in getting medicine for the sick and injured girls while Mrs Grimble does not even bother) and plots to get a message of help out, the story does not go in the usual direction of the protagonist being a constant thorn in the slaver’s side.
 Nor does Peg ever really incur any vicious, sadistic vengeance from Mrs Grimble for constant rebellion as a lot of protagonists in “slave stories” do.
 This makes a nice change from the usual slave story formula.
 The focus of the story is more on making a statement about appalling and often dangerous working conditions of Victorian times.